William Alexander Henry

 William Alexander Henry (December 30, 1816 – May 3, 1888) was a Canadian lawyer, politician, and judge.
-He was one of the Fathers of Confederation and one of the first judges of the Supreme Court of Canada.
+He was one of the Fathers of Confederation and one of the first justices of the Supreme Court of Canada.

+Early life

-Henry was born in Halifax, Nova Scotia.
-Shortly afterward, his family moved to Antigonish.
-He attended Halifax High School then studied law and was admitted to the bar.
-He was married twice (1840 and 1850).
+Henry was born on December 30, 1816, in Halifax, Nova Scotia to Robert Nesbit Henry, an Irish merchant and Margaret Forrestall.
+The family moved to Antigonish where he was taught by Reverend Thomas Trotter, and he attended Halifax High School.
+Henry studied law in the late-1830s and was admitted to the Nova Scotia bar in 1840.

+In 1841, Henry married Sophia Caroline McDonald who together had one son before she died in 1845.
+In 1850 Henry married Christianna McDonald and together they had 7 children.
 His two sons were William Alexander Henry Jr., a successful Halifax lawyer and Hugh MacD Henry.
 The elder W. A. Henry served as a cabinet minister in Nova Scotia in governments led by both the Liberals and the Conservatives.

-He represented the Antigonish region almost continuously from 1840 to 1867 and was appointed attorney general in 1864.
+Political life

+In 1840, Henry was elected to the General Assembly of Nova Scotia to be the representative for Antigonish.

+In 1864, he was appointed attorney general.